Skip to main content

 This process will take a few minutes while Service Connector configures the Workload Identity infrastructure.
 Behind the scenes, it's:

-• Assigning appropriate Azure role permissions to the managed identity for CosmosDB access
+• Assigning appropriate Azure role permissions to the managed identity for Azure OpenAI access

 • Creating a Federated Credential that establishes trust between your Kubernetes cluster and the managed identity